cmsc240-f24/cmsc240-f24.github.io/modules/module2.md

 ```

 <div class="requirement">
-When you finish and test your code, write in the README.md file how your code works, and explain how the input is recieved from the command line via `argc` and `argv[]`.
+When you finish and test your code, write in the README.md file how your code works, and explain how the input is received from the command line via `argc` and `argv[]`.
 </div>

 Complete a small program to check if the input provided by the user is a palindrome.
 A palindrome is a string that is the same forward and backwards.